-For season two of OMGyes: The Inner Pleasure Collection ($89), the sexual education service asked over 10,000 women about specific techniques that feature the winning combination of penetration and clitoral stimulation.
-Given that fewer than 20 percent of vulva-owners can orgasm from penetration alone, it makes sense that what helps build more pleasurable orgasms isn’t so much different positions, but what’s happening during penetration.
+Given that fewer than 20 percent of vulva-owners can orgasm from penetration alone, it makes sense that what helps build more pleasurable orgasms isn't so much different positions, but what's happening during penetration.
 (Hint: Let's not forget that clitoral stimulation has been found to be the fastest route to orgasm.)
 Furthermore, "now that [the sexual penetration techniques] have names, we can more freely try them, talk about them, and ask our partners to do the techniques with us," Christiana von Hippel, ScD, former research scientist for OMGyes, a sexual-education platform aimed to help vulva-owners maximize their pleasure.

 Remember that sex is full of funny sounds and smells, sometimes vagina smells, so it's never a bad idea to switch things up.
-So if you’re not getting off like you used to while masturbating with your go-to toy (because vulva-owners can absolutely use these techniques with a toy during solo play) or you and your partner are in a sexual rut, elevating your penetration game can bring more dimensions and, ahem, depths to your sex play.
-Below, find 11 of OMGyes’s sexual penetration techniques that can really shake things up in the bedroom.
-(And BTW, they might not exactly be SFW, unless your workplace…is the bedroom.)
+So if you're not getting off like you used to while masturbating with your go-to toy (because vulva-owners can absolutely use these techniques with a toy during solo play) or you and your partner are in a sexual rut, considering other sexual penetration methods may bring more, ahem, depth to your sessions.
+Below, find 11 sexual penetration techniques, per OMGyes, that can really shake things up in the bedroom.

 Shallowing is essentially a strategic take on "just the tip" in that it includes different ways of stimulating the first inch of the vaginal entrance.
 According to Sadie Allison, PhD, sexologist and co-founder of GoLove CBD lubricant, you can tap into a whole lot of pleasure endings without ever wading into the deep end.